Hypoxic-ischemic encephalopathy (adults and children)

 - cerebral cortex (in particular the sensorimotor and visual cortices, although involvement is often diffuse)

 The predominance of grey matter injury is due to its high metabolic requirement for oxygen and glucose to supply a large number of synapses.
-This makes grey matter more susceptible to hypoxic-ischaemic injury 1.
+This makes grey matter more susceptible to hypoxic-ischemic injury 1.
 It also contains most of the dendrites where postsynaptic glutamate receptors are located.
 They are therefore the sites most susceptible to the effects of glutamate excitotoxicity (i.e., damage to nerve cells by excessive stimulation by glutamate).

 Neurologic injury is caused by hypoxia (secondary to carbon monoxide toxicity, near drowning, etc.) or interruption of blood flow (usually from cardiac arrest or hanging).
 There are often secondary effects of hypoxia on cardiac myocytes, causing reduced cardiac output and causing further secondary neurological injury.
 Hypoxia alone rarely causes significant brain damage unless it is profound and prolonged.

 Although cerebellar injury can be seen in neonates, it tends to be more common in older patients.
-The reason for this predilection is not entirely clear, but it has been suggested that the relative immaturity of Purkinje cells (which are normally exquisitely sensitive to ischaemic damage) in neonates somehow protects the cerebellar cortex 1.
+The reason for this predilection is not entirely clear, but it has been suggested that the relative immaturity of Purkinje cells (which are normally exquisitely sensitive to ischemic damage) in neonates somehow protects the cerebellar cortex 1.

-- diffuse oedema with effacement of the CSF-containing spaces
+- diffuse edema with effacement of the CSF-containing spaces

 - decreased cortical grey matter attenuation with a loss of normal grey-white differentiation

 - decreased bilateral basal ganglia attenuation

 reversal sign: reversal of the normal CT attenuation of grey and white matter, demonstrated within the first 24 hours in a small number of these patients

-- it has been proposed that this finding is due to the distension of deep medullary veins secondary to partial obstruction of venous outflow from the elevated intracranial pressure caused by diffuse oedema
+- it has been proposed that this finding is due to the distension of deep medullary veins secondary to partial obstruction of venous outflow from the elevated intracranial pressure caused by diffuse edema

 - the result is that the cerebral white matter is of higher attenuation than the cortical grey matter